 Sos pwa nan is one of the most traditional Haitian dishes; picture a thick red or black bean sauce with floating dumplings.
 The use of beans makes this Haitian food one of the most high in protein meal choices, and often, coconut milk is added to the bean puree for a sweetened taste.
 Expect extra taste additions like garlic and herbs, too.
 Sos pwa nan is one of the most flavorsome options in this guide.
 The dumplings are a fun addition to the dish as well.

-Consider a few popular modern twists if you fancy jazzing this dish while keeping it traditional.
-You can add ground beef as a side, white rice, and even pikliz.
+If you fancy jazzing up this dish while keeping it traditional, consider a few popular modern twists.
+For example, you can add ground beef as a side, white rice, and even pikliz.

 12. Ze Bouyi Fig